Weak and renormalized solutions to a hypoelliptic Mean Field Games system: Quadratic Hamiltonian

 while for the second integral

 hence

 Thus passing to the limit in \eqref{EqTestAgainPhin}, we obtain

-Now that we have obtained these bounds we obtain the result just as in DiPerna, Lions \cite{DiPernaLions}, section III.
-The only difference in the proof is the divergence term, which however causes no technical difficulties we provide the details next.
-For $\epsilon>0$ let $\rho_{\epsilon}$ be a standatd sequence of mollifiers.
-The functions $g^{\epsilon}:=\rho_{\epsilon}\star g$ satisfy
+Now that we have obtained these bounds we obtain the result just as in \cite{diperna1988fokker}, section III.
+The only difference in the proof is the divergence term, which however causes no technical difficulties.
+We provide the details next.
+For $\epsilon>0$ let $\rho_{\epsilon}$ be a standard sequence of mollifiers.
+The equation satisfied by $g^{\epsilon}:=\rho_{\epsilon}\star g$ where $g$ solves